JimJayLee/blog/Firebase Integration for Eclipse.md

 # Firebase Analytics SDK integration For Eclipse

-It is easy to add Firebase SDK in Android Studio, since official doc sugguests.
+It is easy to add Firebase SDK in Android Studio, since official doc suggests.
 However, there would be a chance that you have to deal with Eclipse.
 Hope you never have to.

 Let go of nonsense words.
 Let's dive into it.